polimi-ispl/cnn-fast-sdi/README.md

 ## Supplementary materials
 In [supplementary_materials](supplementary_materials) you can find more detailed results.
-A complete list of the MATLAB .fig files used to generate these results is reported as well.
+Precisely, [supplementary_materials.pdf](supplementary_materials/supplementary_materials.pdf) reports the list of results for the open-set problem, i.e., tackling source identification in case of unknown cameras.
+MATLAB .fig files used to generate these results are reported as well.

 ## Credits